• Skip to main content

 Why you’ll love this recipe

-• A safe and healthy lunchbox addition.
-Being bite-sized, they are easy for little fingers to hold and make a convenient, portable travel snack.
+• Convenient – The combination of healthy fats, natural sugar and fibre make them perfect for snacking on-the-go or a healthy lunchbox treat.
+Being bite-sized, they are easy for little fingers to hold and they make a convenient, portable travel snack for after-school commitments.

-• Dietary restriction friendly.
-These balls can be made to suit your dietary requirements and are naturally nut-free, dairy-free and egg-free.
+• Dietary restriction friendly – these balls can be adapted to suit your dietary requirements and are naturally nut-free, dairy-free and egg-free.

-• No baking involved!
-All you need is a food processor, 8 ingredients and about five minutes of prep time.
+• No bake – all you need is a food processor and about five minutes of prep time.

 What are bliss balls?